zwicker-group/py-pde/docs/paper/paper.md

 the time evolution of a (set of) physical fields $u$ with possibly tensorial character, which depend on spatial coordinates $\boldsymbol x$ and time $t$.
-The framework also supports stochastic differential equations, where the noise is represented by $\eta$ above.
+The framework also supports a noise term, represented by $\eta$ above, to simulate stochastic differential equations.

-The main design goal of the package was to provide a convenient way to analyze PDEs using general methods, while at the same time allowing for enough flexibility to easily implement more specialized code.
+The main goal of the package is to provide a convenient way to analyze PDEs using general methods, while at the same time allowing for enough flexibility to easily implement more specialized code.
-Moreover, the package provides convenience functions for creating suitable initial conditions, for controlling what is analyzed and stored during a simulation, and for visualizing final results.
+Moreover, the package provides convenience functions for creating suitable initial conditions, for controlling what is analyzed as well as stored during a simulation, and for visualizing the final results.
-The package thus serves as a toolbox for exploring PDEs both in the professional context and for students, who want to delve into the facinating world of dynamical systems.
+The `py-pde` package thus serves as a toolbox for exploring PDEs both in the professional context and for students, who want to delve into the facinating world of dynamical systems.

 # Methods